Barry in Pike County, Illinois — The American Midwest (Great Lakes)

 This memorial is dedicated to all Veterans, past and present of the U.S. Armed Forces.

 Location.
 39° 41.572′ N, 91° 2.373′ W. Marker is in Barry, Illinois, in Pike County.
-Marker is at the intersection of Rodgers Street and Mason Street, on the left when traveling east on Rodgers Street.
+Memorial is at the intersection of Rodgers Street and Mason Street, on the left when traveling east on Rodgers Street.
 Located in the SE corner of Lafayette Park.
 Touch for map.
 Marker is in this post office area: Barry IL 62312, United States of America.
 Touch for directions.

 More about this marker.
 Marker is on the tank's left side.